Skip to main content

 The Environment Agency is transforming our approach to water industry regulation, including recruiting 500 additional specialised officers and quadrupling the number of water company inspections by the end of March 2025 to 4,000 - increasing to 10,000 inspections the following year.

-There are several points in the article which we believe require further context and, in some instances, are misleading:
+There are several points in the article which we believe require further context:

 • The article states that there were 140 million litres of discharges in Lake Windermere.
 This is based on assumptions about pump capacity that the Environment Agency does not recognise, and therefore we cannot validate these data points.
 An investigation is ongoing to into discharges at the Glebe Road pumping station.